-A delegation of about 100 Palestinians left Israeli-occupied Gaza on Friday (9 December) to express their support for President Sadat's Middle East peace initiative.
+Background: A delegation of about 100 Palestinians left Israeli-occupied Gaza on Friday (9 December) to express their support for President Sadat's Middle East peace initiative.
 It was led by Shaikh Hashim al-Khuzindar, a local Muslim religious leader and Imam of Gaza.
 The delegation also included a Bedouin chief, Freih al-Musadar and the Mayor of Deir al-Bala, a village at the southern end of the Gaza Strip.
 The Mayor, Mr. Azaizi, was one of the nine Palestinian leaders who met Mr. Sadat in the King David Hotel during his visit to Jerusalem last month.

 SYNOPSIS: According to a prominent West Bank lawyer, Hussein Shyouki, Palestinians from all parts of the occupied territory have declared support for President Sadat's initiative.
 They hoped that Arab leaders opposed to his plan would join him in his peace efforts.

 The delegation, which included four other Arab lawyers, made an early start for their trip across the Sinai desert to the Egyptian capital.